glouw/blog/_posts/2020-08-12-Obfuscating-Assets.md

     };
     unsigned int Image_bmp_len = 373;

-Loading the BMP image is just a matter of using the newly crafted SDL_LoadBMPFromMem macro:
+Loading the BMP image is just a matter of using the newly crafted `SDL_LoadBMPFromMem` macro:

     SDL_Surface* arrow = SDL_LoadBMPFromMem(Image_bmp, Image_bmp_len)

-With xxd able to reverse BMP images, and SDL2 being able to natively load BMP images without the need of external dependencies like SDL_image, this solution is the first step to obfuscating important art assets in a lightweight fashion that would otherwise spoil a game's plot.
+With xxd able to reverse BMP images, and SDL2 being able to natively load BMP images without the need of external dependencies like `SDL_image`, this solution is the first step to obfuscating important art assets in a lightweight fashion that would otherwise spoil a game's plot.
 Yes, the game binary will bloat, and the BMP can still be reversed with an `objdump` of the binary, but by hiding the BMP in the binary the secret asset will be hidden to most of the players.